-Voice Prompt Text display Situation Note: The AED is shipped from the Medical Director may modify the are listed in this table.
-Except who CPR and traditional CPR (compresented) CPR options in MD ere noted, prompts Link ® .
-ENHANCED CPR prompts apply both to compressions-only "It is now safe to touch the patient."
+Voice Prompt Text display Situation Note: The AED is shipped from the factory with ENHANCED MODE defaulted ON.
+The Medical Director may modify the CPR options in MDLink®.
+ENHANCED CPR prompts are listed in this table.
+Except where noted, prompts apply both to compressions-only CPR and traditional CPR (compressions and breaths).
+"It is now safe to touch the patient."
 NOW SAFE TO TOUCH THE PATIENT Advises the rescuer that it is safe to touch the patient: - After the AED delivers a shock - After the AED detects a non-shockable cardiac rhythm.
 "When instructed, give patient 30 rapid compressions then give 2 breaths" 30 COMPRESSIONS 2 BREATHS This prompt plays at the start of a CPR interval where the AED detects a non-shockable heart rhythm.
 Note: Prompt for traditional CPR only.
-"Place heel of one hand on center of chest between nipples."
-PLACE ONE HAND ON CENTER OF CHEST Prompts rescuer to correctly place one hand for giving compressions.
+"Place heel of one hand on centre of chest between nipples."
+PLACE ONE HAND ON CENTRE OF CHEST Prompts rescuer to correctly place one hand for giving compressions.
 "Place heel of other hand directly on top of first hand.
 Lean over patient with elbows straight."
 PLACE OTHER HAND ON TOP OF FIRST HAND Prompts rescuer to correctly place other hand and body for giving compressions "Press the patient's chest down rapidly one third depth of chest, then release" PRESS CHEST DOWN FIRMLY Prompts the rescuer to press down one third depth of patient's chest.
 "Start CPR" START CPR Prompts to start CPR.
-"Press" (30 times at 100/minute) of time remaining for CPR sessior (or) Metronome (30 times at 100/min (or) No Prompt (silence) ۱.
-CPR counter shows the amount software.
+"Press" (30 times at 100/minute) of time remaining for CPR session. (or) Metronome (30 times at 100/minute) (or) No Prompt (silence) {CPR COUNTER} CPR counter shows the amount Note: Option is selected in MDLink software.